nrwl/nx-set-shas/README.md

 ## Self-hosted runners

-This Action supports usage of your own self-hosted runners, but since it uses GitHub APIs you will need to grant in explicit access rights:
+This Action supports usage of your own self-hosted runners, but since it uses GitHub APIs you will need to grant it explicit access rights:

 <!-- self-hosted runners -->
 ```yaml